mmikhasenko/HadronRiddles/README.md

 # HadronRiddles

-I think repository I collect problems and riddles related to particle physics / scattering theory They are unsolved, but likely possible to solve.
+I this repository I collect problems and riddles related to particle physics / scattering theory They are unsolved, but likely possible to solve.

 The AI are getting more advanced,